 I wasn’t sure if a few words and pictures were enough to explain how easy it was to make so we’ve uploaded a video just in case.
 We’re still learning how this whole video thing works, so please let me know what you think.
 Editing a video is way more complicated than cutting a heart in slate 😉

 Did the video help?
-I really hope so, but if you’ve got any question, please ask away in the comments.
+I really hope so, but if you’ve got any questions, please ask away in the comments.
 I’ll do my best to answer them.

 Oh before I forget, if you’d like to make something similar or prefer to buy rather than DIY, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you